 Note: Additional program-specific admission requirements may exist.
 Some graduate programs may have additional admission requirements.
+Please refer to admission requirements for the specific program.
 Admittance to any graduate program is valid for one year from the time of admission to enrollment.

 - 4. Conditional Admission.
-In order to be considered as a candidate for conditional graduate admission, students who have not earned a cumulative GPA of 3.0 in an undergraduate degree program must submit the following materials to the Program Chair/Director in addition to required application materials: - A 1-page narrative describing the challenges or extenuating circumstances that led to the student earning less than 3.0 GPA in undergraduate work.
-Students must include a description of specific strategies they will use to ensure academic progress within the graduate degree program. - An additional letter of recommendation from a professional colleague who can address the applicant's situation and potential for success. - The applicant's resume or vita indicating positions held that demonstrate task commitment, knowledge and skill relevant to the applicable course of study.
+In order to be considered as a candidate for conditional graduate admission, students who have not earned a cumulative GPA of 3.0 in an undergraduate degree program must submit the following materials to the Program Chair/Director in addition to required application materials: - a.
+Applicants will be asked to describe the challenges or extenuating circumstances that led to the student earning less than 3.0 GPA in undergraduate work in their personal narrative.

-Upon receipt of all the materials, the application will be reviewed by the Department Chair/Program Director and a recommendation will be made to the appropriate Dean for conditional admission.
+Students must include a description of specific strategies they will use to ensure academic progress within their graduate degree program. - b.
+Upon receipt of all the materials, the conditional application will be reviewed by the Department Chair/Program Director and a recommendation will be made to the appropriate Dean for conditional admission.
 A student admitted conditionally will become a graduate student in good standing upon completion of four graduate level courses maintaining a B or better grade in each course.
 Conditional graduate students not garnering a grade of B or better in each of their first four courses will be dismissed.